MilanCorluka369/Final_Project/README.md

 ## Acknowledgements
 - This project is based on knowledge that I gained throughout [IT Bootcamp](https://itbootcamp.rs/) course.
-- Many thanks to [IT Bootcamp](https://itbootcamp.rs/) team and my colleagues, for incredible experience.
+- Many thanks to the [IT Bootcamp](https://itbootcamp.rs/) team and my colleagues, for the incredible experience.

 ## Contact